dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

   }
   EOF

-at this stage we did not impose additional lattice symmetry and kept the triclinic solution from indexing and refinement::
+at this stage we did not impose additional lattice symmetry, so kept the triclinic solution from indexing and refinement::

   dials.index datablock.json strong.pickle refine.phil beam.fix=all restraint.phil unit_cell=32.05,68.05,104.56,90,90,90